devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Enables you to share specified AWS resources that you own with other AWS accounts.
 - To enable trusted access with AWS Organizations, from the AWS RAM CLI, use the `enable-sharing-with-aws-organizations` command.
+- AWS AWS RAM does not support direct sharing of Lambda functions between accounts.

 ## Permissions